Addpixel/KirbyComments/README.md

 ## Usage

-The Kirby Comments plugin comes with an example snippet (`comments`) which lists all comments of a page and provided a form for submitting new ones.
+The Kirby Comments plugin comes with an example snippet, `comments`, which lists all comments of a page and provides a form for submitting new ones.

 To use the `comments` snippet, include it on the page where the comments and the comments form should appear.